What is most important when you decide to be a designer? These 10 things you need to sell gift baskets will get you going in the right direction.

 There was little-to-no training on being successful in this industry when I started.
 The closest item to gift baskets was its distant cousin, fruit baskets, and that’s totally different than the creations you and I make.

-Now you have so much information to cut your success time in half.
+Now you have so much information to cut your success time in half, starting with the definitive how to start article.
 There’s no excuse not to make sure you have access to the following, areas of business ownership that are vital and supportive.

 People who buy aren’t just friends and family.
 Search for people who need gift baskets to keep their business doors open.